stratosphereips/StratosphereLinuxIPS/docs/usage.md

 To stop the daemon run slips with ```-S```, for example ```./slips.py -S```

 To restart the daemon run slips with ```-R```, for example ```./slips.py -R```

-NOTE: Since ```/val/log``` is owned by root by default, If you want to store the logs in  ```/var/log/slips```, creat /var/log/slips as root and slips will use it by default.

-If slips can't write there, slips will store the logs in the ```output``` dir by default.

-NOTE: if -o <output_dir> is given when slips is in daemonized mode, the output log files will be stored in <output_dir>
- instead of the otput_dir specified in slips.conf

 **Interactive** : For viewing output, logs and alerts in a terminal, usually used for developers and debugging.